Robert Kemp (playwright)

-Robert Kemp (1908–1967) was a Scottish playwright.
-Along with Tom Fleming and Lennox Milne, he was a founder of the Edinburgh Gateway Company (1953 - 1965).
+Robert Kemp (1908 – 1967) was a Scottish playwright.
+Along with Tom Fleming and Lennox Milne, he was a founder of the Edinburgh Gateway Company (1953–1965).

+Biography

-He was born at Longhope in Orkney, where his father was the minister.
+He was born in 1908, at Longhope in Orkney, where his father was the minister.
 Educated at Robert Gordon's College and the University of Aberdeen, he lived in London and then in Edinburgh (in Warriston Crescent).
-Before turning to drama, he trained as a journalist with the Manchester Guardian.
+Before turning to drama, he trained as a journalist with The Guardian.
 From the time he adapted Molière's L'Ecole des Femmes for the Scottish stage in 1947 he sought to promote a distinctly national drama, often employing Scots dialogue.
-In 1948, working with Tyrone Guthrie, he staged a revival of Scotland's first Scottish play, David Lyndsay's Ane Pleasant Satyre of the Thrie Estaitis and, also in 1948, he coined the phrase “Edinburgh Festival Fringe”.
-His son, Arnold Kemp, achieved fame as a newspaper editor.
+His A Trump for Jericho, a comedy set in the New Town of Edinburgh at the time of the Disruption in 1843 was first performed by the Scottish National Players in 1947.
+He also wrote plays for the Glasgow Citizens and Dundee Repertory Theatre.
+In 1948, working with Tyrone Guthrie, he staged a revival of Scotland's first Scottish play, David Lyndsay's Ane Pleasant Satyre of the Thrie Estaitis and, also in 1948, he coined the phrase "Edinburgh Festival Fringe".
+His adaptation of Allan Ramsay's The Gentle Shepherd was staged at the Assembly Hall of the Church of Scotland in 1949.
+He died in 1967, aged 58 or 59.